 Using random forest models of idiosyncratic species to predict above- and belowground C

 Random forest models using only community-weighted mean functional trait values were poor predictors of aboveground biomass (Figure 2).
-However, random forest models of AGB as a function of species presence/absence were more successful, explaining 43% of variance in the grass/sedge community, 54% in the shrub community, and 65% in the forest.
+However, random forest models of AGB as a function of species presence/absence were more successful, explaining 43% of variance in the grass/sedge community, 54% in the shrub community, and 65% in the fores.
 The optimal model for each community included 15 species, although the top five species accounted for over half the variance explained in all cases (% variance explained = 36 for grass/sedge, 29 for shrub, and 49 for the upland forest.
 Chamerion angustifolium, a post-disturbance colonizing forb, was the top predictor of grass/sedge AGB, while the top predictor in the shrub community was the dwarf shrub Arctostaphylos rubra, and the best predictor of forest AGB was the dwarf evergreen shrub Linnaea borealis (Figure 2).
-In general, herbaceous species were more strongly associated with variation in biomass in the grass/sedge community, while woody plants had high variable importance values in the shrub and forest communities, although all growth forms could be found in all communities (Figure 2).
+In general, herbaceous species were more strongly associated with variation in biomass in the grass/sedge community, while woody plants had high variable importance values in the shrub and forest communities, although all growth forms could be found in all communities (Figure

 Peat thickness, like AGB, was not well predicted by community weighted mean functional trait values, with CWM random forest models explaining less than 1% of variance in peat thickness in all plant communities.
 Random forest models of species presence absence were more successful, explaining 30% of variance in peat thickness in the grass sedge community, 11% of variance in shrub peat thickness, and 2% of variance forest peat thickness.
 All top predictors of grass/sedge peat thickness were herbaceous species, including several plants found in emergent wetlands and floating vegetation mats, such as Calla palustris and Menyanthes trifoliata (Figure 2).
 Deciduous shrubs were top predictors of both shrub and forest peat thickness (Salix pulchra and Rosa acicularis, respectively, while the only tree species in the list, Picea glauca, was only a top predictor of peat thickness in the upland forest (Figure 2).